Semisimple characters for inner froms I: GL_n(D): Introduction

-This result is a straight generalization of the split case~$D=F$, see~\cite{skodlerackStevens:15-1}.
+The statement is a generalization of the split case~$D=F$, see~\cite{skodlerackStevens:18}, but the proof heavily needs a fine study of embeddings.
 For the intertwining to force conjugacy we need an extra new ingredient.
 Two intertwining semisimple characters~$\theta\in\C(\Delta)$ and~$\theta'\in\C(\Delta')$ induce a canonical bijection~$\bar{\zeta}$ between the residue algebras~$\kappa_E$ of~$E$ and~$\kappa_{E'}$ of~$E'=F[\beta']$.
-When these two characters are conjugate by an element of~$G$ then this conjugation has to induce this bijection~$\bar{\zeta}$.
+When these two characters are conjugate by an element of~$G$ then the conjugation has to induce this bijection~$\bar{\zeta}$.
 This leads to the ``intertwining and conjugacy'' theorem.
-To avoid to much notation we make the assumption that~$\Delta$ and~$\Delta'$ have the same point of~$\mf{B}(G)$.
+To avoid too much notation we make the assumption that~$\Delta$ and~$\Delta'$ have the same point of~$\mf{B}(G)$.